issalig/usifac_tools/cpcz80aventures.md

 CF FE 93
 ```

-CF corresponds to RST 1 instruction that jumps to address &0008 where resides LOW JUMP.
-The next two bytes are the destination address (see http://www.cantrell.org.uk/david/tech/cpc/cpc-firmware/firmware.pdf pg.38).
+So the jumpblock call for bb5a is CF FE 93 where CF corresponds to RST 1 instruction that jumps to &0008 where resides LOW JUMP.
+The next two bytes (FE 93) are interpreted as the destination address where the last significant byte is first (see http://www.cantrell.org.uk/david/tech/cpc/cpc-firmware/firmware.pdf pg.38).
 RST instruction is used to jump to an address in just 1 cycle and is equivalent to CALL &00XX.

 ```
 001   &0008   LOW JUMP (RST 1)